 Key questions shareholders should ask

-- Have any of Sasol’s operations been inspected by the DEA, DWS, DMR, and/or provincial or municipal authorities for any other air quality, water and/or environmental compliance issues in the past financial year?
+- Have any of AMSA’s operations been inspected by the DEA, DWS, DMR, and/or provincial or municipal authorities for air quality, water and/or environmental compliance in the past financial year?
 If so, what were the findings of those inspections?

-- Have any of Sasol’s operations been issued with any warning letters, pre-compliance notices, compliance notices, pre-directives or directives in terms of NEMA in the past financial year?
+- Have any of AMSA’s operations been issued with any warning letters, pre-compliance notices, compliance notices, pre-directives or directives in terms of NEMA in the past financial year?

-- Have any of Sasol’s operations been issued with any warning letters, notices, pre-directives or directives in terms of the NWA in the past financial year?
+- Have any of AMSA’s operations been issued with any warning letters, notices, pre-directives or directives in terms of the NWA in the past financial year?